Frosthaven/aeroplace/README.md

 - Create an application window on the designated workspace
 - Wait for the window to load (and optionally wait for the title to contain specific text)
-- Optionally manipulate the window using aerospace commands
+- Manipulate the window using aerospace commands
-- Exit
+- Exit, echoing out the window ID as a response

 This allows you to build a deterministic layout of applications by placing several calls in sequence.